Clover Point of Sale (POS) 2023: Reviews & Complaints

 We are currently able to locate more than 100 negative Clover reviews, some of which accuse the company of being a ripoff or a scam.
 The complaints can generally be divided into two categories: complaints about the merchant account contract associated with Clover, and complaints about the Clover system itself.
 The former category has received little consideration in this review, as it depends in large part on the individual reseller providing the Clover system (merchants are not required to use Clover’s provided merchant accounts).
-Complaints of this type include high transaction rates, fund holds, high cancellation fees, high equipment costs, and deceptive sales conduct.
+Negative Clover reviews of this type include high transaction rates, fund-holds, high cancellation fees, high equipment costs, and deceptive sales conduct.

 Clover Customer Support Issues

-On the other hand, there are still a significant number of complaints directly related to the Clover system and the customer support required to troubleshoot it.
-Merchants report hardware malfunctions, software glitches, and unhelpful customer support for the product.
-Restaurant-industry merchants in particular seem to have negative reports about the product’s dependability in high-demand environments.
-Such merchants may want to consider selecting a top-rated iPad-based POS system to ensure their needs are met.
+On the other hand, there is still a significant number of complaints directly related to the Clover system and the customer support required to troubleshoot it.
+Businesses report hardware malfunctions, software glitches, and unhelpful customer support for the product.
+Restaurant-industry businesses, in particular, seem to have negative reports about the product’s dependability in high-demand environments.
+Such Clover clients may want to consider selecting a top-rated iPad-based POS system to ensure their needs are met.